oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing.md

     }
   }
 ```

+  > For the significance of the left pointing arrow character (`←`) at the end of lines in the preceding example 1 please
+  > cf. the guidance in section [sec](#typographical-conventions).

 Any existing hash file (requirement 18) MUST be listed in the corresponding entry of the ROLIE feed as an item of
 the array `link` having the `rel` value of `hash`.